 On the ground, other signs of regrowth – ferns, fungi and little blades of grass – are pushing through the ash.
 These new colonisers, which have lain dormant in the soil, are now able to take advantage of the bare ground and lack of competition from other plants.

-While the appearance of new plant life brings hope to devastated ecosystems, many of these forests will never be the same.
+While the images may appear to bring hope to devastated ecosystems, many of these forests will never be the same.
 Vegetation is recovering, but there are still many animals out there whose habitats have been destroyed and are struggling to survive.
+Food and shelter will be much harder to come by for the foreseeable future.
+As a result, it could be decades (if ever) before affected areas—and the animals that rely on them—return to pre-bushfire levels.
 However, for now, nature’s recovery is underway, and the leaves are starting to return to Australia’s ravaged forests.

 Needless to say, there is still a long way to go, and new challenges to meet.
 While climate change is not the direct cause of the bushfires, scientists warn that higher temperatures and more drought will lead to longer fire seasons, and more frequent and intense fires in the future.
 New research has found that human-induced climate change increased the risk of the weather conditions that drove the fires by at least 30%.